 According to data from the National Center for Education Statistics’ IPEDS database, the number of graduates in STEM fields has been steadily growing since 2009.
-A total of 7,325 undergraduate and 1,620 graduate degrees in engineering-related fields were conferred by the University of Wisconsin System in 2015, compared to 5,153 undergraduate and 1,241 graduate degrees in 2009.
+A total of 7,325 undergraduate and 1,620 graduate degrees in STEM-related fields were conferred by the University of Wisconsin System (UW System) in 2015, compared to 5,153 undergraduate and 1,241 graduate degrees in 2009.
 These increases took place not just in Madison and Milwaukee, but at University of Wisconsin campuses across the state.

 For the purposes of WEDC’s analysis, a number of STEM-related fields were included, in addition to engineering degrees: natural resources and conservation, communications technologies/technicians and support services, computer and information sciences and support services, biological and biomedical sciences, mathematics and statistics, physical sciences, agriculture, architecture and science technologies/technicians.

 Swindall attributes the growth in degree completions in these fields to a combination of factors.
 Not only did people choose to enroll in degree programs to gain new skills and training during the recession, but the field also drew people away from banking, another quantitative field whose reputation and strength took a hit during the economic downturn.